Page 1 Top of Page

 ¼ teaspoon salt

-1 teaspoon double acting baking powder
+1 teaspoon double acting baking

 ½ cup shortening (Crisco)